-Cubs look to end World Series drought
+Cubs reach first World Series in 71 years

 Last year, the Cubs won 97 games.
 In the National League Championship Series, however, they were swept by a New York Mets team that won 90.

-And who could forget the eighth inning of Game 6 of the 2003 NLCS between the Cubs and Florida Marlins.
+And who could forget the eighth inning of Game 6 of the 2003 NLCS between the Cubs and Florida Marlins?

 The Cubs led 3-0.
 They were just five outs away from their first trip to the World Series since 1945.

-Then a lifelong Cubs fan name Steve Bartman, seated down the left field line, reached for a foul ball.
+Then a lifelong Cubs fan named Steve Bartman, seated down the left field line, reached for a foul ball.
 He tipped the ball away from the outstretched glove of leaping Cubs outfielder Moises Alou.
 His interference was the catalyst for a heartbreaking Marlins rally and eventual series win.
-TV cameras focused on Bartman, who was showered with abuse and had to be escorted from the stands for his own safety.

-Bartman all but vanished that night.
-And the Cubs faithful continued to prepare for the worst.